How old are your recipients?

 What is the cost to a recipient for a Paws and Affection dog?

 We charge a $5,000 placement fee to the recipient of both Service and Companion dogs.
-We charge the same $5,000 for a facility dog to train one handler with an additional $2,000 fee for each added handler.
+We charge the same $5,000 for a facility dog to train one handler with an additional $2,000 fee for each added handler with a maximum of three handlers.
 These fees are not a donation and do not give ownership of the dog to the recipient, but rather cover supplies, training received for placement, on-going training, and continued communication between the recipient and our training staff.

 What is the amount invested in each dog by P&A to train a dog from birth to placement?